 WRRFs remove nutrients such as nitrogen and phosphorus from wastewater so effluent won't pollute the waterbodies it enters.
-These are also the ingredients in many fertilizers, so nutrients can be recovered to be reused in soil to improve plant growth.
+These are also the ingredients in many fertilizers, so nutrients can be recovered for reuse in soil to improve plant growth.

 The treatment processes that isolate nutrients also generate energy in the form of methane gas.
-This gas can be used to supply electrical, heat, and fuel to the treatment facility, making it more sustainable while saving on operating costs.
+This biogas can be used to supply electricity, heat, and fuel to the treatment facility, making it more sustainable while saving on operating costs.